CCT at UWYO

 THE VALUE OF CRITICAL AND CREATIVE THINKING

-• Maintaining our accreditation: HLC (UWY's accredititing body) requires the University to offer programs that engage students in collecting, analyzing, and communicating information; in mastering modes of intellectual inquire or creative work; and in developing skills adaptable to changing environments
+• Maintaining our accreditation: UW's accrediting body, the Higher Learning Commission (HLC), requires the University to offer programs that engage students in collecting, analyzing, and communicating information; in mastering modes of intellectual inquiry or creative work; and in developing skills adaptable to changing environments.

-• Meeting student learning outcomes: Both UW and WDE identify critical and creative thinking amongst their essential student learning outcomes
+• Meeting student learning outcomes: Both UW and the Wyoming Department of Education (WDE) identify critical and creative thinking amongst their essential student learning outcomes.

-• Preparing informed and engaged citizens: The backbone of a liberal education, CCT skills underpin a host of skills required for an engaged citizenry, including information literacy; digital and media literacy; intercultural competence; climate literacy; financial literacy; conscientiousness; personal responsibility; character development
+• Preparing informed and engaged citizens: The backbone of a liberal education, CCT skills underpin a host of skills required for an engaged citizenry, including information literacy; digital and media literacy; intercultural competence; climate literacy; financial literacy; conscientiousness; personal responsibility; and character development.

 Moreover...

-Nationwide, Higher Reeducation faculty place high value on CCT but lack language for discussing it, strategies for teaching it, and methods for assessing.
+Nationwide, higher education faculty place high value on CCT but lack language for discussing it, strategies for teaching it, and methods for assessing.

 ...Yet

-"Most college faculty lack a substantive concept of critical thinking. do not (and cannot) use it as a central organizer in the design of instruction. do not link it to the essential thinking that defines the content they teach" (the foundation for Critical Thinking)
+"Most college faculty lack a substantive concept of critical thinking, do not (and cannot) use it as a central organizer in the design of instruction, and do not link it to the essential thinking that defines the content they teach" (the Foundation for Critical Thinking).

 CRITICAL AND CREATIVE THINKING AT UW